Dhruv-Variya/MultiLib/README.md

-<h1 align="center">MovieMainService</h1>
+<h1 align="center">MultiLib(Multi Purpose Library)</h1>

 # .NET WEB API

-.NET API solution with multiple microservices that can be used in multiple projects.
+.NET API solution with multiple Projects.
-- This Is My Personal Project To Learn .NET Web API.
+- This Is My Personal Project To Explore and Learn .NET Web API.
 - I Have Used Multiple projects in single solution Method.

 ## Tech Stack